Your cart is currently empty!

 Also check to see what kind of roads your vehicle is permitted on.
 Not all cars are allowed on “F” roads.

-Be prepared for narrow roads.
-Our vehicle – which was allowed to go on “F” roads, are winding roads without any shoulder to speak of.
+Be prepared for narrow roads in Iceland.
+Our vehicle was allowed to go on “F” roads – which are winding roads without any shoulder to speak of.
 None.

-Driving here is hard work and requires your concentration, especially around big trucks.
+One of the things to know about Iceland is that driving here is hard work and requires your concentration, especially around big trucks.
 If you get off the Ring Road there’s a good chance you’ll be driving on dirt/gravel roads.
 Although most are in good shape you do need to reduce your speed – and watch for sheep.

 Despite what Google Maps might tell you, it will take you longer to get to your destination that you would think.
 Part of it is because of the number of beautiful scenes you’ll be passing – and you’ll have to stop.
 Trust me.